 EPI Scholarship Program Numbers Continue to Grow

-Now encompassing three universities that span the country from north to south, the EPI family has grown to 98 continuing students and 102 graduates for a total of 200.
+Now encompassing three universities that span the country from north to south, the EPI family has grown to 102 continuing students and 113 graduates.

-Each of the universities with whom EPI partners emphasize areas of Ghana’s needs:
+Each of the universities with whom EPI partners emphasizes areas of Ghana’s needs:

 - Founded in 1948, The University of Ghana, Legon is the largest university in the country.
 Its mission is to provide relevant training for national and global development through cutting-edge research and high quality teaching and learning.